JuliaOpt/MathProgBase.jl/doc/README.md

-Ipopt.jl Documentation README
+MathProgBase.jl Documentation README
 ================================

-Ipopt.jl's documentation is written in reStructuredText, a good reference for which is the [Documenting Python](http://docs.python.org/devguide/documenting.html) chapter of the Python Developer's Guide.
+MathProgBase.jl's documentation is written in reStructuredText, a good reference for which is the [Documenting Python](http://docs.python.org/devguide/documenting.html) chapter of the Python Developer's Guide.